 Wondolowski, 30, has led the league in scoring the past three years.
 He has emerged as one of MLS's marquee players and also is considered one of the league's humblest competitors.
 But the Danville native said his passion and competitiveness has gotten the best of him throughout his life.

 "It's one of those things I know I need to channel that in different ways," Wondolowski said.
-"I know I need to not use the language that I use
+"I know I need to not use the language that I use -- that's 100 per cent sure.

 "I'm definitely not that person off the field.
 It's one of those things I can't explain it."